abhi0395/qsoabsfind/docs/index.rst

 - **Parallel processing**: Supports efficient computation across large datasets using Python's ``multiprocessing`` module.
 - **Comprehensive Output**: Detailed catalogs with redshifts, equivalent widths, S/N ratios, and more.
 - **Descriptive Verbose**: Optionally prints the steps in great detail for debugging.
+- **Trapezoidal EW measurement**: In addition to Gaussian-model EWs, computes rest-frame equivalent widths via direct trapezoidal integration over a per-line window of :math:`\pm n \cdot \sigma` centred on each Gaussian-fit line centre.
+For close doublets (e.g. C IV with a 2.6 Ang separation), the integration windows are automatically clipped at the doublet midpoint to prevent double-counting.
+Measurement windows and integrated areas can be visualised with ``plot_trapezoidal_ew_windows``.
 - **Visualization**: Plot the full spectrum with all detected absorber systems marked, plus zoomed panels around each detection, using ``plot_multiple_metal_systems``.

 **qsoabsfind** is suitable for